Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ### Error: `listen EADDRINUSE: address already in use :::3001`
 Another process is using port 3001.
 Find it with `sudo lsof -i :3001`, note the PID, and stop it with `sudo kill -9 <PID>`.
 Then restart the app.

-### Error: `error: password authentication failed for user "sulituser"`
-The password in your `.env` file is incorrect.
-Double-check it.
-If forgotten, reset it in `psql`: `ALTER USER sulituser WITH PASSWORD 'new_password';`

 ### Error: `error: permission denied for schema public`
 The `sulituser` does not have ownership of the database.
 Fix this in `psql` with: `ALTER DATABASE sulitwifi OWNER TO sulituser;` then restart the app.